collei/asta/README.md

 # Collei Asta
 Simple database query builder tool for any project, designed to not depend on external dependencies as much as possible.
-This also aims to be integrated into the Collei Framework as its database access solution.
+This also aims to be integrated into the Jeht Webapp Kernel as its database access solution.

 ### Why Asta?
 ![Asta from Honkai StarRail](https://upload-os-bbs.hoyolab.com/upload/2022/08/04/ea327694e09002a4e57264b74d52df6c_1672898980336111948.png?x-oss-process=image/resize,s_720/quality,q_80/auto-orient,0/interlace,1/format,png "Asta from StarRail")